 Kanter noted that egg whites are good sources of riboflavin and selenium.
-Additionally, each egg white contains 54 milligrams of potassium, an essential mineral of which most Americans do not get enough, and 55 mg of sodium.
-Sodium gets a bad rap, but a moderate amount of it (about 1,500 mg per day, according to the Institute of Medicine) is essential for body functioning.
+Additionally, each egg white contains 54 milligrams of potassium, an essential mineral of which most Americans do not get enough, according to WebMD, and 55 mg of sodium.
+Sodium gets a bad rap, but a moderate amount of it (about 1,500 mg per day, according to the journal Nutrition Today) is essential for body functioning.

-Egg whites are a low-calorie food, with just 17 calories — opposed to 71 per whole egg.
+Egg whites are a low-calorie food.
+One large egg contains 55 calories in its yolk, but just 17 in its whites, according to Healthline.
 They contain no saturated fat or cholesterol, making them a popular choice for those watching their cholesterol levels or suffering from diabetes or heart disease.
-Egg whites do not contain carbohydrates or sugar.
+Egg whites contain very little carbohydrates and do not contain sugar.